Activity note: Hotel check-in from 4:00 p.m.

 Lunch: At the MBL Cafeteria, we’ll have lunch among the scientists.

-Afternoon: Spend some time exploring the Marine Biological Laboratory Campus.
-Learn from the award-winning scientists that have devoted their life work to exploring and discovering more about the world underwater.
+Afternoon: We will spend some time exploring the Marine Biological Laboratory Campus to learn from the award-winning scientists that have devoted their life work to exploring and discovering more about the world underwater.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.

 Evening: At leisure.
-You might like to take a scenic walk, spend time with fellow Road Scholars, or just relax.
+You may like to take a scenic walk, spend time with fellow Road Scholars, or just relax.

 Activity note: Getting on/off MBL vessel using a small ramp and some steps.
 Bring sun protection and jackets as temperatures at sea can be 10-15 degrees cooler than on land.

 Breakfast: At the hotel.

 Morning: We’ll ride back to the Marine Biological Laboratory, walk to the docks behind the MBL campus, and embark on a fully-operational research vessel with an MBL scientist.
 We’ll have time on the water in Vineyard Sound investigating the plant and animal life at the bottom of the ocean.
 With direction from the experts, bring these sea creatures aboard and analyze their purpose for medical research and their importance to the future of medicine.